SAREC-Lab/PuDZ/README.md

 S1 - S3 are new (from previous section of paper) However, T5 was similar to S2 so they are merged.
 T1=S4, T2=S5,...
 T5 deleted, T6=S8, T7=S9 and so one until the end..
+Now removing S9 (it overlaps too much with S1)

 # Validating self-adaptation across a sUAS System-of-Systems